 The most connected countries

-Unusually, Danish internet users enjoy affordable internet and some of the best connection speeds despite the market being heavily dominated by one provider - proving that competition isn’t always necessary.
+Despite the market being heavily dominated by one provider, Danish internet users enjoy affordable internet and some of the best connection speeds in the world - proving that competition among providers isn’t always necessary.

-Less than 0.1% off web pages are written in Danish, however, with a large majority of Danes speaking English as a second language, it’s unlikely to be a significant barrier to accessibility.
+Less than 0.1% of web pages are written in Danish, however, with a large majority of Danes speaking English as a second language, it’s unlikely to be a significant barrier to accessibility.

-While a large number of internet service providers gives the illusion of choice, many consumers will find themselves picking between only a handful of providers as some only operate within certain states or don’t service rural areas.
+While there are more than 2900 internet service providers in the U.S, in reality, consumers will likely find themselves choosing from a much smaller pool of suppliers as some only operate within certain states or don’t service rural areas.

 Countries with the fastest internet connections